hyperledger-archives/composer-tools/packages/fabric-dev-servers/README.md

 $ tar xzf fabric-dev-servers.tar.gz
 ```

 2. If this is the first time that you have run these scripts, you'll need to download Hyperledger Fabric first.
-If you have already downloaded Hyperledger Fabric, then first start Hyperledger Fabric, and then create a Hyperledger Composer profile.
+If you have already downloaded Hyperledger Fabric, then first start Hyperledger Fabric, and then create a Hyperledger Composer PeerAdmin card.
 After that you can then choose to stop Hyperledger Fabric, and start it again later.
-Alternatively, to completely clean up, you can teardown Hyperledger Fabric and remove the Hyperledger Composer profile.
+Alternatively, to completely clean up, you can teardown Hyperledger Fabric.

 All the scripts will be available in the directory `~/fabric-tools`.
 A typical sequence of commands for using these scripts with Hyperledger Composer would be: